alexapostolu/night/README.md

 ---

-Here's what I'm planning do add/fix for `v2`:
+Here's what I'm planning do add/fix for version 2:

 - complete refactor of code, makes it easier to mantain and develop
 - new operators: `+= -= /= *= %= < > <= >=`